Xfers/straitsx-tokens/README.md

 #### Callback Transitions

-Since it may be necessary to change the contract in the future, need to set `balance` and `totalSupply` in the proxy contract.
+Since it may be necessary to upgrade the contract in the future, need to set `balance` and `totalSupply` in the proxy contract.

-Because then `callback transitions` need to be definesd to update `balance` or `totalSupply` that return by transitions in `token contract`.
+Because of that `callback transitions` need to be defined to update `balance` or `totalSupply` that return by transitions in `token contract`.

 | Callback transition in the proxy contract  | Source transition in the token contract |
 |--|--|